SolviRafn400/Verkefni-6---Oryggismal/README.md

 Only Student02 can access their own folder; no access to the Student01 folder.

 **15. Could you access Staff, Student\Student01, and Student\Student02 as Staff01?**
 Yes.
-ITEStaff members have access to C:\Staff and C:\Student (write is not denied).
+ITEStaff members have access to C:\Staff and C:\Student's folders.

 #### Step 2 – Disable a user account
 **16. Were you able to log in as Staff02?**